 Greater Houston Section

 Project SEED was established in 1968 to help economically disadvantaged high school students expand their education and career outlook.
-2018 marks 50 years since Project SEED was created and has allowed research in more than 400 institutions for more than 11,000 students.
-Project Seed provides opportunities for students who historically lack exposure to scientific careers by allowing them to spend a summer conducting hands-on research with a scientist in academic, industry, and government research laboratories.
+2019 marks 51 years since Project SEED was created and has allowed research in more than 400 institutions for more than 11,000 students.
+Project SEED provides opportunities for students who historically lack exposure to scientific careers by allowing them to spend a summer conducting hands-on research with a scientist in academic, industry, and government research laboratories.
 Students receive a fellowship award and a chance to receive a Project SEED college scholarship.

-The 2018 Greater Houston Project Seed program includes three (3) Project Seed Summer 2 fellows (second year) and seven (7) Project Seed Summer I fellows (first year).
-The 2018 Project Seed Fellows, Sponsors, research work sites and mentors are as follows:
+The 2018 Greater Houston Project SEED program included three (3) Project SEED Summer 2 fellows (second year) and seven (7) Project Seed Summer I fellows (first year).
+The 2018 Project SEED Fellows, Sponsors, research work sites and mentors were as follows:

-The 2018 Project Seed program is scheduled to start on June 11, 2018 and officially end on August 6, 2018.
-On Friday, August 3, 2018, the fellows will make oral presentations and present posters of their research.
+The 2019 Project SEED program is scheduled to start on June 10, 2019 and officially end on August 5, 2019.
+On Friday, August 2, 2019, the fellows will make oral presentations and present posters of their research.
 A daily commute is required to participate in this fellowship program and transportation to all work locations is the total responsibility and expense of the fellow.

 The intent of Project SEED is to provide students with the opportunity to do meaningful research.
-In 2018, the Project Seed Summer I stipend will be $2,500 and the Project Seed Summer II stipend will be $3,000.
+In 2019, the Project SEED Summer I stipend will be $2,500 and the Project SEED Summer II stipend will be $3,000.
 The program also requires students to submit a report based on their experiences as well as complete a follow-up survey.

 Are you a high school student that would like to serve as a fellow in a research facility?